vitametrics/vitametrics/CONFIG.md

 A secure random string that will be used for user authentication.

-### ADMIN_TOKEN

-A secure random string that will be used for user creation.

 ### SENDGRID_API_KEY, SENDGRID_FROM

 These can be configured if you would like to use [SendGrid](https://sendgrid.com) for email management.

+### ADMIN_EMAIL

+The email for the admin organization user (your email).
+This is the account that will receive login credentials once the instance is started.